All Episodes

 Well, definitely, definitely Google search Bilderberg.

-So that you you missed nothing.
+So that you missed nothing.

 You missed nothing.

-And at some point we would have gotten to road scholarships and things like that.
+And at some point, we would have gotten to road scholarships and things like that.

-Anyway, um, the double standard.
+Anyway, the double standard, the double standard.

-The most recent of which, of course, is President Obama, who, after uh very serious uh uh discussions with both of his daughters and friends and family and whatever, has decided that that his position is evolving on the equanimity of the legal status of gay marriage.
+Let's talk about the last two times we've heard that a major politician has had a very, very important, earth-shattering, evolving position, the most recent of which, of course, is President Obama, who, after very serious discussions with both of his daughters and friends and family and whatever, has decided that his position is evolving on the equanimity of the legal status of gay marriage.

 Not so much prior to that, we had Mitt Romney evolving on abortion.